Market Recap: June 30, 2026, The Day in Numbers

 The day's highlight: semiconductors into the quarter turn

-Six names traded the same theme with very different outcomes — we report co-movement and magnitude; the data does not say why.
+Six names, one theme, very different outcomes, co-movement and magnitude only; the data does not say why.

 The exact SQL behind every number